9z0b3t1c/btc-tx-parser/README.md

-# Parsing a bitcoin transaction
+## Parsing a bitcoin transaction
 Using the bitcoin-cli, you can do getrawtransaction <transactionid>
 This will return a string of hex which conforms to a subtle and arcane schema.
 From this string can be parsed the following information about the transaction.
+This code parses legacy transactions into a struct.

+### Notes
 1. If you hash the raw text, twice, (using sha256) you can get back to the origianl transaction id you passed in.
 2. The first 4 bytes are the version number.
 3. The next 'n' bytes determine how many inputs the transaction has.
-   TOOD explain exactly how to determine the value of 'n'.
+   TOOD explain exactly how to determine the value of 'n' - this is the "compact size", which is also used to determine the number of outputs, and the ScriptSig
 4. With the number of inputs, set up an array of inputs, and read off the txid, vout, script_sig and sequence.
-   The script_sig requires you to do another 'find how many bytes to handle' dance.
 5. Then you do a similar thing for outputs.

 note: borrowing some code from